visit-dav/visit/src/doc/using_visit/Animation/Animation_basics.rst

 usual, and click the **Play** button in the **GUI** shown in :numref:`Figure %s<animation_buttons>` highlighted in red or in the visualization window's **Animation Toolbar** .
-A flipbook animation repeatedly cycles through all of the time states in the database displaying the plots for the current time state in the visualization window.
+A flipbook animation repeatedly cycles through all of the time-states in the database displaying the plots for the current time-state in the visualization window.
 The result is an animation that allows you to see the database evolve over time.
 The **VCR** buttons, shown in :numref:`Figure %s<animation_buttons>` , allow you to control how a flipbook animation plays.
 The animation controls are are also used for controlling keyframe animations.
 Clicking the **Play** button causes VisIt to advance the database timestep until the **Stop** button is clicked.
-As the plots are generated for each database time state, the animation proceeds only as fast as the compute engine can generate plots.
+As the plots are generated for each database time-state, the animation proceeds only as fast as the compute engine can generate plots.
-As described in the :ref:`animation_window_section` section, you have the option of caching the geometry for each time state so animations will play smoothly according to the animation playback speed once the plots for each database time state have been generated.
+As described in the :ref:`animation_window_section` section, you have the option of caching the geometry for each time-state so animations will play smoothly according to the animation playback speed once the plots for each database time-state have been generated.

-Setting the time state
+Setting the time-state
 """"""""""""""""""""""

-There are several ways that you can set the time state for an animation.
+There are several ways that you can set the time-state for an animation.
 You can use the **VCR** controls to play animations or step through them one state at a time.
-You can also use the **Time slider** to access a specific animation time state.
-To set the animation time state using the **Time slider** , click on the time slider and drag horizontally to a new time state.
-The time state to which you drag it will be displayed in the **Cycle/Time** text field as you drag the time slider so you will know when to let go of the **Time slider** .
-Once you release the mouse button at a new time state, VisIt will calculate the visualized plots using the data at the specified time state.
+You can also use the **Time slider** to access a specific animation time-state.
+To set the animation time-state using the **Time slider** , click on the time slider and drag horizontally to a new time-state.
+The time-state to which you drag it will be displayed in the **Cycle/Time** text field as you drag the time slider so you will know when to let go of the **Time slider** .
+Once you release the mouse button at a new time-state, VisIt will calculate the visualized plots using the data at the specified time-state.

-If you prefer more precise control over the time state, you can type a cycle or time into the **Cycle/Time** text field to make VisIt jump to the closest cycle or time for the active database.
-You can also highlight a new time state for the active database in the **Selected files** list and then click the **Replace** button to make VisIt change the time state for the visualization.
+If you prefer more precise control over the time-state, you can type a cycle or time into the **Cycle/Time** text field to make VisIt jump to the closest cycle or time for the active database.
+You can also highlight a new time-state for the active database in the **Selected files** list and then click the **Replace** button to make VisIt change the time-state for the visualization.

 .. _animation_window_section: